-St. George Felony Defense Lawyer
+St. George Felony Attorney

 As your St. George felony attorney, I am prepared to aggressively fight to protect your rights.
-I have over 33 years of criminal defense experience and have handled more than 100 jury trials; I can put my extensive legal defense knowledge and skill to work for you.
+I have over 33 years of criminal defense experience and have handled more than 100 jury trials.
+I can put my extensive legal defense knowledge and skill to work for you.
 As a felony attorney, I can evaluate the criminal charges and evidence against you, help you prepare a defense strategy, attempt to reduce the felony charges or lighten your sentence, and clear your name.

 How Utah Felonies Are Classified

-If you need a felony attorney in St. George, reach out to my firm as soon as possible.
+If you need a felony attorney in St. George, reach out to my law firm as soon as possible.
 As a seasoned trial lawyer, I understand what is at stake and what you stand to lose.
 I am available 24/7 to answer your questions and address any concerns you may have regarding the legal process.
 As your attorney, I will work directly with you every step of the way.

 - More than Three Decades of Experience